D15A-Jai-61/static-pwa/README.md

 - **Offline Support**: The service worker caches essential files, allowing the app to function without an internet connection.
 - **Installable**: Users can install the app on their devices, providing a native app-like experience.
 - **Background Image**: The app features a customizable background image that adapts to different screen sizes.
-- **Offline Form Submission**: Users can submit forms even when offline, and the app will sync the data when the connection is restored.
 - **Service Worker Sync**: The app will retry sending form data once the network connection is back up.
 - **Dynamic Content Caching**: The app caches and serves dynamic content for offline use.
 - **Push Notifications**: Users will receive push notifications for new content or updates.